Sequential Monte Carlo for Sampling Balanced and Compact Redistricting Plans: Introduction

 Optimization-based \citep[e.g.,][]{mehrotra1998,macmillan2001,bozkaya2003,liu2016} and constructive Monte Carlo \citep[e.g.,][]{cirincione2000,chen2013,magleby2018} methods can be made scalable and incorporate many constraints.
 But they are not designed to sample from any specific target distribution.
-As a result, the resulting plans tend to differ systematically, for example, from a uniform distribution under certain constraints \citep{cho2018,fifield2020mcmc,fifield2020enum}.
+As a consequence, the resulting plans tend to differ systematically, for example, from a uniform distribution under certain constraints \citep{cho2018,fifield2020mcmc,fifield2020enum}.
 The absence of an explicit target distribution makes it difficult to interpret the ensembles generated by these methods and use them for statistical outlier analysis to detect gerrymandering.

-MCMC algorithms \citep[e.g.,][]{mattingly2014, wu2015,chikina2017,deford2019,carter2019,fifield2020mcmc} can in theory sample from a specific target distribution, and incorporate constraints through the use of an energy function.
+MCMC algorithms \citep[e.g.,][]{mattingly2014, wu2015,chikina2017,deford2019,carter2019,fifield2020mcmc,cannon2022spanning} can in theory sample from a specific target distribution, and incorporate constraints through the use of an energy function.
 In practice, however, existing algorithms struggle to mix and traverse through a highly complex sampling space, making scalability difficult and accuracy hard to prove.
-Some of these algorithms make proposals by flipping precincts at the boundary of existing districts \citep[e.g.,][]{mattingly2014,fifield2020mcmc}, rendering it difficult to transition between points in the state space, especially as more constraints are imposed.
-More recent algorithms by \citet{deford2019} and \citet{carter2019} use spanning trees to make their proposals, and this has allowed these algorithms to yield more global moves and improve mixing.
-Yet the very essence of the MCMC approach is to generate dependent samples, and on large-scale problems, this dependence may lead to low efficiency.
+Some of these algorithms make proposals by flipping precincts at the boundary of existing districts \citep[e.g.,][]{mattingly2014,fifield2020mcmc}, rendering it difficult or even impossible to transition between points in the state space, especially as more constraints are imposed.
+More recent algorithms by \citet{deford2019} and \citet{carter2019} use spanning trees to make their proposals, and this has allowed these algorithms to yield greater moves and substantially improve mixing.
+Yet recent theoretical results suggest that even these larger moves may not be enough to traverse the entire state space, and therefore may fail to converge to the correct distribution, if a realistic population balance constraint is imposed \citep{akitaya2022reconfiguration}.

-In Sections~\ref{sec:goal} and \ref{sec:algo}, we present a new Sequential Monte Carlo (SMC) algorithm, based on a similar spanning tree construction to \citet{deford2019} and \citet{carter2019}, that addresses the above four key challenges.
-Unlike optimization-based and constructive Monte Carlo methods, the SMC algorithm samples from a specific and customizable target distribution.
-Our algorithm scales better than MCMC algorithms because it generates diverse, high-quality samples while directly incorporating the three most common constraints imposed on the redistricting process---contiguity, population balance, and geographic compactness.
-SMC also removes the need to draw enough samples to ensure the entire sample space is explored, which is essential for the successful application of MCMC algorithms.